 The Department of Physics and Astronomy awards two kinds of undergraduate scholarships: the Alabama High School Physics Contest scholarships, and the E. Scott Barr Scholarships.

-The two High School Physics Contest Scholarships are for full in-state tuition for four years.
-They are awarded to two top performers in the annual contest given the first Friday in February on the University of Alabama campus.
+The High School Physics Contest Scholarships are for full in-state tuition for four years.
+They are awarded to the two top performers in the annual contest given the first Friday in February on the University of Alabama campus.
 Further information about the contest will be made available on the contest pages of this website.
 Recipients do not have to major in physics, but they are highly encouraged to do so!